 Cork flooring has been gaining popularity because it's beautiful and more eco-friendly than other types of flooring.
 Whether you have slats or tiles, cork is a favorite for families with young children because it's softer than traditional hardwood and great for controlling noise.
 Another useful feature is that cork tends to stay warm in the winter and cool during the summer.

-However, if you want to keep your cork floors looking like new, it's easy to DIY.
-While cleaning this surface isn't incredibly difficult, a minor misstep in the cleaning process can cause permanent damage to your floors.
+If you want to keep your cork floors looking like new (and who doesn't?), it's easy to DIY.
+While cleaning this surface isn't incredibly difficult, however, a minor misstep in the cleaning process can cause permanent damage to your floors.
 It's also important to understand that the methods of cleaning sealed and unsealed cork flooring are different.

 How to Clean Sealed Cork Flooring